garykac/woven/docs/rules.md

 ##### Acquisition

-For each wellspring where you have an Eye:
+Each wellspring where you have an Eye (or where your Mage is located) gives you temporary Power you can spend.
+Note that this does not consume your Mana.

-* You may spend 1 to add an extra Mana (if available) to your pool
+* You may spend 1 Power to add an extra Mana (if available) to your pool
-* Any remaining may be used to acquire spells:
+* Any remaining Power may be used to acquire spells:
-    * Draw N cards (where N equals the number of wellsprings)
+    * Draw number of cards equal to remaining Power
-    * Choose 1
+    * Choose 1 card and add to discard
     * Optionally: Choose a spell from your hand to add to your Treasure
     * Return remaining spells to bottom of spell deck (for TTS add to deck and re-shuffle)
 * If you did not acquire a spell, then Trash to top spell card by moving it to the Spell discard pile.